Around 40 million people live with arthritis in the United States alone. Of those 40 million people, 1.5 million live with rheumatoid arthritis (RA).

 RA affects the joints, but the autoimmune condition can affect other areas of the body as well.
 Because RA can cause permanent damage to the joints and internal organs, it’s important to educate yourself on RA and how to maintain the symptoms if you or a loved one lives with the condition.

 What is Rheumatoid Arthritis?

 Rheumatoid arthritis (RA) is an autoimmune condition where the immune system begins to attack the body’s own tissues.

 RA causes inflammation in the lining of the joints, which can cause the joints to become red, warm, swollen, and painful.

 In individuals with RA, the immune system cells moved from the blood and into the joints as well as the tissue that lines them.
 When the cells arrive, they create inflammation, which makes the joints fill with fluid and swell.
 Joints increasingly become swollen, painful, red, and warm to the touch.

 Rheumatoid arthritis affects people in different ways.
-Sometimes, symptoms of RA occurs slowly over several years.
-Sometimes symptoms of RA occurs quickly.
+Sometimes, symptoms of RA occur slowly over several years.
+Sometimes symptoms of RA occur quickly.

 - Pain and swelling in the joints; the joints may also turn red and feel warm to the touch